 String containing the label for the HR attribute.

-String determining what output to return.
+String determining which community detection algorithms to apply.
 Valid values include:

 (default): compute analysis or visuals without computing